pleasure-js/forker/README.md

 ## DaemonizerServer
 **Kind**: global class
-**Classdec**: DaemonizerDaemon is the process manager that creates and control multiple spawned processes to monitor.
+**Classdec**: DaemonizerDaemon is the process manager that creates and control multiple spawned processes.

 * [DaemonizerServer](#DaemonizerServer)
     * _instance_